Blessing from Human-AI Interaction: Super Reinforcement Learning in Confounded Environments: Causal Identification for Super Policies

 Next, we discuss how to identify $\nu^\ast$ in the sequential setting.
-It is worth mentioning that it is very challenging to identify the super-policy in the confounded sequential decision-making setting as we aim to include two sets of past actions for policy search, i.e., those generated by the behavior policy and by the super-policy.
-In the following, we introduced two approaches to identify policy values with the help of some proxy variables.
+In the following, {we \revv{introduce} two approaches to identify policy values with the help of some proxy variables.
 Both are motivated by the recent development of identifying off-policy value in the confounded POMDPs \citep{bennett2021proximal,tennenholtz2020off,shi2021minimax,Miao2022}.
 One approach requires an additional proxy variable which is independent of the past action at each decision point (Section \ref{sec:fh1}) and an efficient learning algorithm can be developed under the memoryless assumption (Section \ref{sec:est_fh}).
-The other approach, which does not need the proxy variables, builds on the current data generating process but with the loss of an efficient learning algorithm (Section \ref{sec:fh2}).
+The other approach, which does not need the proxy variables, builds on the current data generating process but with the loss of an efficient learning algorithm.
+Due to the space limitation, we present the second approach in {Section S3}. }